seanrcollings/arc/docs/docs/usage/colored-output.md

 ### `bg.rgb(red: int, green: int, blue: int)`
 Used to create any background color in the full RGB specturm.
-Each paramater's values range from [0, 255]
+Each parameter's values range from [0, 255]

 ### `bg.hex(hex_code: str | int)`
 Used to create a color using a hex code instead of the RGB values.
 Can be passed the hex code as a string (`'#fff'`, `'#333'`) or as a number using Python's hex shorthand (`0xfff`, `0x333`)